dssgabriel/sampik/docs/TECHNICAL_DESIGN_DECISIONS.md

 ### Non-blocking API

 Following Kokkos' approach, all communications initiated with SAMPIK have non-blocking/immediate semantics.
 This maps to non-blocking MPI functions (starting with `MPI_I*`).
-Other patterns that do not strictly follow the general "immediate" semantic can be optionnally opted-in using a template parameter (e.g. "bufferized", "synchronous", etc.).
+Other patterns that do not strictly follow the general "immediate" semantic can be optionnally opted-in using a template parameter (e.g. "buffered", "synchronous", etc.).

 ### Request completion